280220/HR-Analytics_Kaggle/README.md

 A company dedicated to Big Data and Data Science wants to hire data scientists among people who successfully pass some courses which conduct by the company.

 In this competition, I have predicted if a candidate will work for the company based on the current credentials, demographics and experience.
+The repository includes supervised learning modelling and the evaluation of the model.

 ## Evaluation